brwnj/cu_projects/README.md

     + testing mouse -- for each polya grab 25, 50, 75, 100 from the site
         + align to mouse and see what maps for each length
         + are there gains in using longer length reads

-+ cluster into patterns of states when comparing between replicates
-+ all decreasing, all increasing, etc.

 #Walter